Home Blog Best Time to Visit Guyana

 Festivals and Events Calendar

 Guyana's multicultural society celebrates a rich calendar of festivals throughout the year.
-Timing your visit to coincide with these events adds an extra cultural dimension to your trip:
+Timing your visit to coincide with these events adds an extra cultural dimension to your trip.
+View the full 2026 events calendar or see all 2026 public holidays.

 The Festival of Lights illuminates homes and businesses across Guyana.
 Georgetown and villages come alive with oil lamps (diyas), fireworks, and festive celebrations.
 It's a beautiful time to experience Indo-Guyanese culture.